MateusZucco/Roster-Bot-Api/readme.md

 # Roster Bot API

- ## Description
 This is the back-end of the [Roster Bot](https://github.com/MateusZucco/Roster-Bot), my undergraduate thesis for [IFRS](https://ifrs.edu.br/) that I created a Telegram chatbot with the purpose of helping users when they need manage a roster.

+ ## About this project

  In this repository you will find a REST API, built with [Node.js](https://nodejs.org/en/), [Express](https://expressjs.com/), [Sequelize](https://sequelize.org/) and [PostgreSQL](https://www.postgresql.org/), with the main objective of serving list and item management routes to the [Roster-Bot](https://github.com/MateusZucco/Roster-Bot), in addition to registering users through the [Roster-Bot-Website](https://github.com/MateusZucco/Roster-Bot-Website).

 ## Getting Started